cp-psource/terminmanager-pro/dev-readme.txt

 * Fixed Shared Resources Addon: Shared resources were not working properly in some cases
 * Fixed: Notification emails were not being sent to admin/service provider
 * Fixed: When Saturday was set to start of the week, weekly calendar was starting on Sunday
-* Fixed MarketPress integration: Appointment showing even if it's free
+* Fixed PSeCommerce integration: Appointment showing even if it's free
 * Fixed: Timeslot available when providers aren't available and "No preference" provider option is selected
 * New: Added new Shortcodes UI in WP Editor
 * New: new hooks for  abetter extensibility